-When Self Care is not possible – (this is a part of the 6 steps to wellness series ) – A few years ago during a particularly anxious phase in my life, if someone had told me to think about self care I may have just cried my eyes out and run out of the room.
+When Self Care is not possible – A few years ago during a particularly anxious phase in my life, if someone had told me to think about self care I may have just cried my eyes out and run out of the room.
 I didn’t have the capacity to focus on self care and I didn’t want to add yet another thing to what felt like an already burgeoning list of things to do.
 Life already felt overwhelming enough.

 The simple truth was that I just wasn’t well.
 I was battling what felt like an uphill battle with the worst depression and anxiety.
 Whilst I was in that bubble, there was no space for self care.
 It didn’t even cross my mind.

-Nowadays, when I envision myself at my best and really enjoying life, I always have the energy to feed myself, I am never chained to my bed wallowing in self loathing.
+When I envision myself at my best and really enjoying life, I always have the energy to do things.
+I am never chained to my bed wallowing in self loathing.
 I make myself healthy food and have enough money to go out and do the things I love.
 Most importantly, I can take care of myself.
 The ill version of my self couldn’t.

-That version of myself needed help via a strong community behind me.. and what is community?
-People who hold you when you can’t hold yourself.
-A network of people who care enough about you to just be there and check in on you instead of thinking that you will call them to tell them that you are drowning.
+That version of myself needed help via a strong community behind me and effective systems.. and what does that look like?
+A group of people who hold you when you can’t hold yourself.
+It is a network of people who know you well and care enough about you to just be there and check in on you when they notice you are not around.

 ‘As a result of this cycle of anxiety and guilt, people living with anxiety overthink things, read into expressions, tones, gestures, and words.
 This can be wearing, increasing the symptoms of anxiety:

-- Physical symptoms — Anxiety and guilt can cause headaches, stomach aches, muscle tension, sleep disturbances, and more.
+- Physical symptoms – headaches, stomach aches, chest pains, muscle tension, sleep disturbances, and more.

-- Behavioral symptoms of anxiety and its effect, guilt, can include clinginess, over-apologising, trying to take action to compensate for the supposed transgression, and other attempts to please others, avoid judgment, and other actions meant to right perceived wrongs and/or repair relationships.’ www.Healthyplace.com
+- Behavioral symptoms clinginess, over-apologising, trying to take action to compensate for the supposed transgression, and other attempts to please others, avoid judgment, and other actions meant to right perceived wrongs and/or repair relationships.’ www.Healthyplace.com

 Sadly, it feels like the self care movement comes with hidden small print.
 That being ‘don’t be a burden to others’.
-This is the movement that teaches us that we are all we need and I think that can be the case when you are well enough to look after yourself.
-In my view a part of self care is reallllly knowing yourself, learning how to love yourself and adopting a routine that is suited to you when you are ready to do so.
+This is the movement that teaches us that we are all we need.
+Sometimes that just isn’t possible.

 This is when a supportive community is crucial.
 What does that help look like?
 Drop off some food, help tidy up and just be there, are some suggestions.